.

 Tri Trang Beach

 Understandably, most people prefer to stay at the most convenient beach, where the balance of Sea/Food/Shop/Party fits their style best.
 Usually, that beach would be Patong, Kata, Karon, Kamala and Bangtao Beach.
-Now keep in mind that there are 40 beaches in Phuket and the most beautiful ones are further.
+Now keep in mind that there are 46 beaches in Phuket, and the most beautiful ones are further away.
 Rent a bike or a car and explore!
-Use our list of ‘14 Most quiet beaches of Phuket‘ to show you the way to some hidden gems.
+Use my list of ‘14 Most Quiet beaches of Phuket‘ to show you the way to some quiet spots most visitors never reach.

 Read More!

-Mistake 11 – Not taking advantage of beach massage
+Mistake 11 – Not taking advantage of the beach massage

 Phuket Beach Massage